jameshughes89/cs101/site/topics/if-else/if-else.rst

 .. admonition:: Activity

-    Write a Python function called ``hail`` that takes an integer as its argument.
-If the integer is even, return the value of the integer divided by 2.
-If it's odd, return the value of the integer multiplied by 3 and with 1 added.
+    Write a function called ``hail`` that takes an integer as an argument.
+If the integer is even, return the value of that integer divided by 2.
+If it is odd, return the value multiplied by 3 and with one added.
+In other words, given a number :math:`n`, return :math:`n/2` when it is even and :math:`3n + 1` when it is odd. **Hint:** Don't forget about ``%``.

-    That is: ``n`` goes to ``2/n`` if even, ``3*n+1`` if odd.

-    **HINT**: You may want to look up the Python modulus operator: ``%``.

     .. raw:: html

         <iframe width="560" height="315" src="https://www.youtube.com/embed/k0LcSJzANgU" frameborder="0" allowfullscreen></iframe>

-    `This is actually some neat math stuff <https://en.wikipedia.org/wiki/Collatz_conjecture>`_

-    Isn't it interesting that we're writing a function that's doing exactly what the math is saying?
+    `This is actually some neat math stuff <https://en.wikipedia.org/wiki/Collatz_conjecture>`_.
+Isn't it cool that we're writing a Python function that's doing exactly what the math is saying?

 Chains of alternatives